 By 1997, the Somebody Cares concept had been adopted by other communities and Somebody Cares America and International were born.
 The first U.S. chapter outside of Houston was organized in Tampa Bay FL, and the first international chapter was birthed in Indonesia.
 Today, Somebody Cares Chapters and affiliate ministries operate throughout the U.S., and internationally in such locations as Scotland and Fiji.

-The extensive Somebody Cares network of chapters, affiliates, and relationships proved to be a critical piece during the 2005 tsunami that hit several countries in Southeast Asia, as we partnered with local Houston churches and ministries to send over $200,000 in cash and in-kind donations to the affected areas.
+The extensive Somebody Cares network of chapters, affiliates, and relationships proved to be a critical piece during our response to the tsunami that hit several countries in Southeast Asia in December 2004, as we partnered with local Houston churches and ministries to send over $200,000 in cash and in-kind donations to the affected areas.
 Our long-term relationships in Indonesia opened immediate doors for Somebody Cares partners to be among the first on-ground with crisis relief in Banda Aceh, an area previously closed to Christians.

-Later that same year, Somebody Cares was a key player in the relief efforts of Hurricane Katrina, facilitating the distribution of an estimated $30 million of in-kind gifts and donations.
-Somebody Cares America helped hundreds of churches and ministries who were supplying crisis and long-term relief on-site in New Orleans, Picayune, and Southeast Texas, while also aiding over 250,000 evacuees in the city of Houston plus many more who were transported to San Antonio, Austin, Dallas, and Denver.
+Less than a year later, Somebody Cares was a key player in the relief efforts of Hurricane Katrina, facilitating the distribution of an estimated $30 million of in-kind gifts and donations.
+SCA helped hundreds of churches and ministries who were supplying crisis and long-term relief on-site in New Orleans, Picayune, and Southeast Texas, while also aiding over 250,000 evacuees in the city of Houston plus many more who were transported to San Antonio, Austin, Dallas, and Denver.
 Nearly every year since that time, we’ve provided millions of dollars in aid and in-kind donations to areas in the U.S. and abroad that have been hit by tornadoes, earthquakes, floods and more.

 In 2014, Somebody Cares was recognized by Ministry Today Magazine as of the top 21 Most Influential Churches and Ministries in the 21st-Century Church.